By: Marilyn L. Davis

 It took a moment for my request to sink in, and one of the men started laughing and said, “No one outside of my family thinks what I do is important, and they only like it ‘cause it puts food on their table.”

 At the time, I did not realize the significance of this statement, but it also goes to the heart of judgment and perspective on importance.
-If something is perceived as adding value to our lives, we evaluate it as worthwhile or important, but we are often influenced by the outer trappings.
+If something is perceived as adding value to our lives, we evaluate it as worthwhile or important, but the outer trappings can still influence us.

 Learning and Using Lesson One